5% of police strip-searches carried out on children, new figures show

 Since then, the IOPC confirmed it is investigating four further strip-searches of children between early 2020 and 2022.
 Three other cases considered by the watchdog were sent back to the force in question to be investigated.

-Figures later obtained from Scotland Yard by the Children’s Commissioner showed more than 600 children underwent “intrusive and traumatising” strip-searches by the Metropolitan Police between 2018 and 2020, with black boys disproportionately targeted.
+Figures later obtained from Scotland Yard by the Children’s Commissioner showed 650 children underwent “intrusive and traumatising” strip-searches under stop and search powers by the Met between 2018 and 2020, with black boys disproportionately targeted.

 Children’s Commissioner Dame Rachel de Souza said she was “deeply concerned that police aren’t fully considering the safeguarding and welfare of vulnerable children”.